KESTIO

 Le Social Selling est un outil puissant qui permet de communiquer du « one to many » au « one to one », autrement dit qui rapproche respectivement le marketing et le commercial.

-Knowing how to reposition your business can be vital in a difficult situation.
+Knowing how to reposition your company's activity can be vital in a difficult situation.
 Discover the different stages of this process in this webinar:

-You'd think that Social Selling would be a natural part of the marketing and sales landscape...
-But it's far from obvious.
+One might think that Social Selling is naturally becoming essential in the marketing and sales landscape… However, this is far from being obvious.

-Indeed, the prevailing culture in many companies is at odds with the very philosophy of social networking.
+Indeed, the culture that prevails within many companies is opposed to the very philosophy of social networks.
 Discover the contradictory injunctions of Social Selling and the fundamental transformation required to use this formidable lever.

-1. Social Selling & Social Media: the "open, globalized one-to-one
+1. Social Selling & Social Media: the « globalized and open one-to-one »

-The infinite possibilities offered by "globalized" and "open" social networks are based on new rules of communication and on a certain number of "values" conveyed by these new media.
-Which values?
+The infinite possibilities offered by social networks, which are « globalized » and « open », are based on new communication rules and a certain number of « values » conveyed by these new media.
+Which ones?

-- Finally, "social" sharing: social networks are based on a collaborative approach and the notion of "community".
-Asking a question, requesting a service/help on a subject, sharing an experience, getting in touch with people around the same topics of interest, gathering contributions around a cause... these are all powerful actions that social networks make possible immediately, but whose results are not always directly measurable in terms of immediate commercial results.
-Using social networks from a business perspective therefore requires the introduction of new indicators for measuring sales performance, which were previously the domain of marketing.
+• Finally, "social" sharing: social networks are based on a collaborative approach and on the notion of "community."
+Asking a question, requesting a service / help on a subject, sharing an experience, getting in touch with people around the same subjects of interest, gathering contributions around a cause... so many powerful actions that social networks make possible immediately, but whose results are not always directly measurable in immediate commercial results.
+Using social networks from a business perspective therefore requires setting up new indicators to measure this commercial performance, which were previously in the marketing domain.

-And it has to be said that the organization that prevails in many companies today, and the way marketing and sales departments currently operate, is in fact quite radically opposed to these principles:
+And it is clear that the organization that prevails today in many companies and the current functioning of marketing and sales departments is actually quite radically opposed to these principles:

-- In this type of organization, marketing departments have often tended, until now, to apply their old operating models to the new social media: marketing initiates campaigns, produces content, and positions itself as guarantor of message integrity.
-Sales people are then "used" as mere "channels" or relays for disseminating the brand's messages, designed upstream.
-We know this doesn't work!
-When a sales rep's page relays word for word the same content as the Corporate page, his or her network quickly notices and simply turns away.
+• Within this type of organization, marketing departments have often tended, until now, to apply their old operating models to the new social media: marketing initiates campaigns, produces content, and positions itself as the guarantor of message integrity.
+Sales representatives are then "used" as simple "channels" or relays for disseminating the brand's messages, conceived upstream.
+However, we know that this doesn't work!
+When a sales representative's page relays the same content as the Corporate page word for word, their network quickly notices and simply turns away from them.

-- Similarly, in sales management, the last two decades have seen the introduction of measurement processes designed to optimize overall performance and ensure that the activities carried out by each individual are in line with what has been defined.
-The new measurement indicators specific to social networks therefore come up against the measurement of sales process efficiency as it has been thought up until now... and this can bother some sales managers, especially when the salesperson devotes a significant amount of time to it: building his or her profile, making it attractive, developing his or her network, identifying and following up interesting prospects - all this takes time!
+• Similarly, in terms of sales management, the last two decades have been marked by the implementation of measurement processes designed to optimize overall performance and ensure that the activities carried out by each person corresponded to what had been defined.
+The new measurement indicators specific to social networks are therefore confronted with the measurement of the effectiveness of commercial processes as it has been conceived until now... and this can bother some sales managers, especially when the salesperson spends a significant amount of time on it: building their profile, making it attractive, developing their network, identifying and following up on interesting prospects, it takes time!

-So it's urgent to change the paradigm, as Social Selling invites us to do!
-How can we do this?
-Why not start by trusting your sales people!
-For example, by implementing the necessary measures to train and support your teams; or by supporting positive individual initiatives and disseminating best practices internally... in short, by giving them the means to make social networks their own.
+It is therefore urgent to change the paradigm as Social Selling invites us to do!
+How?
+Why not start by trusting your sales representatives!
+For example, by implementing the necessary measures to train your teams and support them; or by supporting positive individual initiatives and by disseminating good practices internally...in short, by giving them the means to appropriately adopt social networks.

-To develop your company's communication tools, think Webinar!
-Webinars are a great way to showcase your company's activities.
-However, there are a few rules to follow: in this webinar, you'll learn how to organize a webinar that will generate more participants and leads.
+To develop your company's communication tools, consider webinars!
+Webinars highlight attractive content and promote the company's activities.
+However, they require some rules: in this webinar, learn how to organize a webinar that generates more participants and leads.

 Sources: